Docker

 3. Open Manyfold at http://localhost:3214

 4. Add a library.
 Remember the path mappings in the Docker Compose file?
-In the examples below, the contents of /path/to/your/libraries in your file system would be available in /libraries inside the running app.
+In the examples below, the contents of /local/path/to/your/models in your file system would be available in /models inside the running app.

 services: